Pumpkin Spice Blueberry Muffins

 Preheat oven to 350 degrees F. Line 16 muffin cups with paper liners or grease them with non-stick oil spray.

 Put the almonds into a food processor and run until they grind into the texture of coarse flour, being careful not to overdo it or you’ll have almond butter.
-Transfer to a large bowl and add the whole wheat flour, all-purpose flour, brown sugar, baking soda, baking powder, pumpkin pie spice, and salt.
-Whisk well.
+Add the whole wheat flour, all-purpose flour, brown sugar, baking soda, baking powder, pumpkin pie spice, and salt to the food processor.
+Pulse a few times to blend.

-In a medium bowl, whisk together the egg, pumpkin puree, milk, honey, and oil until smooth and blended.
-Pour over the flour mixture and use a rubber spatula to blend until smooth with no streaks of flour remaining.
+In a large bowl, whisk together the egg, pumpkin puree, milk, honey, and oil until smooth and blended.
+Add the flour mixture and use a rubber spatula to blend until smooth with no streaks of flour remaining.

 Add the frozen blueberries to the batter and stir just to combine.